lse-me314/lse-me314.github.io/README.md

 Computer-based exercises will feature prominently in the course, especially in the lab sessions.
 The use of all software tools will be explained in the sessions, including how to download and install them.
 All of the class work will be done using R, using publicly available packages.

 #### Main Texts

 The primary texts are:

-* James et al. (2013) _An Introduction to Statistical Learning: With applications in R_, Springer.
-Note: The book is available from the authors' page [here](http://www-bcf.usc.edu/~gareth/ISL/).
+* James et al. (2021) _An Introduction to Statistical Learning: With applications in R_, Springer.
+Note: The book is available free online [here](https://www.statlearning.com).
 * Garrett Grolemund and Hadley Wickham (2016) _R for Data Science_, O'Reilly Media.
 Note: Online version is available from the authors' page [here](http://r4ds.had.co.nz/index.html).
 * Zumel, N. and Mount, J. (2014). _Practical Data Science with R_.
 Manning Publications.

 The following are supplemental texts which you may also find useful: